wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/introduction.md

 - Image selection and Windows images available in the gallery
 - Domain-joined user accounts versus service identities.

-The Windows Virtual Desktop host pool by default will configure a remote desktop for specified user accounts.
+The Windows Virtual Desktop host pool will, by default, configure a remote desktop for specified user accounts.
 The experiences that users can choose are app groups, and we’ll show how to modify the apps and desktop experiences available to users.